shuheydev/PdfRotator/README.md

 # PdfToolCli
 [![NuGet version](https://badge.fury.io/nu/pdftoolcli.svg)](https://badge.fury.io/nu/pdftoolcli)

-PdfToolCli is the command line tool that simply rotate and select pages in PDF documents.
+PdfToolCli is the command line tool that simply rotate and select pages in PDF documents, also this tool is able to merge multiple PDF files.

 This is .NET Core tool.